Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 ## Intro
 In autohotkey_set_timer.ahk i wanted to make a simple autoclicker.

--
+`target CPS: 100`

-could reach 100 CPS (Clicks Per Second).
+contraints: no high-resolution timers or dll calls \

-i did not want to use dll calls to test ahk native speeds\ and to not make the code too complicated.
+to test ahk speeds and to simpler.

 ## Considerations
 > [!IMPORTANT]